Mass: Definition

+shows that the active and passive masses are the same.
+Empirical measurements have shown that inertial and gravitational mass are identical to one part in a trillion.
+General relativity assumes this identity, known as the equivalence principle.

 Weight vs. mass

 Mass and weight of a given object on Earth and Mars.
 Weight varies due to different amount of gravitational acceleration whereas mass stays the same.

 In everyday usage, mass and "weight" are often used interchangeably.
 For instance, a person's weight may be stated as 75 kg.
 In a constant gravitational field, the weight of an object is proportional to its mass, and it is unproblematic to use the same unit for both concepts.
 But because of slight differences in the strength of the Earth's gravitational field at different places, the distinction becomes important for measurements with a precision better than a few percent, and for places far from the surface of the Earth, such as in space or on other planets.
 Conceptually, "mass" (measured in kilograms) refers to an intrinsic property of an object, whereas "weight" (measured in newtons) measures an object's resistance to deviating from its current course of free fall, which can be influenced by the nearby gravitational field.
 No matter how strong the gravitational field, objects in free fall are weightless, though they still have mass.